Self-help book

-A self-help book is one that is written with the intention to instruct its readers on solving personal problems.
-The books take their name from Self-Help, an 1859 best-seller by Samuel Smiles, but are also known and classified under "self-improvement", a term that is a modernized version of self-help.
-Self-help books moved from a niche position to being a postmodern cultural phenomenon in the late twentieth century.
+A self-help book is a book or text that is written with the intention to instruct its readers how to solve their personal problems.
+They take their name from Self-Help, an 1859 best-selling book by Samuel Smiles, but are sometimes known and classified as "self-improvement" books and media.
+Self-help books moved from a position in a niche market to much wider adoption and use in the late twentieth century.